swissmanu/mse-paper-rxjs-debugger/content/content.md

 ## Construct Validity

 We carefully moderated the test session once a test subject fell silent for more then 10 seconds and missed to "think aloud".
-Even though we consider this moderation to create an unfamiliar environment (software engineers are usually not used to "speak to themselves" when working on a problem), we expect the moderation techniques used to minimize any influence on the result [@Boren_Ramey_2000].
+Even though the participants told us, that "speaking to themselves" creates an unfamiliar environment for them (software engineers are usually not used to "speak to themselves" when working on a problem), we expect the moderation techniques used [@Boren_Ramey_2000] to minimize any influences on the results.

 # Future Work {#sec:future_work}